AxonIQ/reference-guide/extensions/kotlin.md

 ### CommandGateway

 An inlined method has been introduced on the `CommandGateway` which allows the introduction of a dedicated function to be invoked upon success or failure of handling the command.
-As such it provides a short hand instead of using the [`CommandCallback`](../axon-framework/axon-framework-commands/implementations.md) directly yourself.
+As such it provides a shorthand instead of using the [`CommandCallback`](../axon-framework/axon-framework-commands/infrastructure.md) directly yourself.

 Here is a sample of how this can be utilized within your own project: